z-esmaily/Eyeglasses_Removal/README.md

 Download Mask Completion model from [here](https://drive.google.com/file/d/1U-hanxKcG-chfUzxQV3G_Q7IBbNlHga3/view?usp=sharing), and put it in the:  "./PIX2PIX/log" directory.

 Our default input and result directories are:
-./TestDataAndResults/with_glasses  and ./TestDataAndResults/removed_by_prop   respectivly.
+"TestDataAndResults/with_glasses"  and "TestDataAndResults/removed_by_prop"   respectivly.

-But you can change them by "--input_dir"   and   "--save_dir"   arguments as you want.
+But you can change them by "input_dir"   and   "save_dir"   arguments as you want.

 ## Quick Usage